laderast/exacloudTutorial/exacloud-tutorial.md

 **IMPORTANT:** Do not run jobs on the head node!
 You will be yelled at, and for good reason.
 The head node is a very busy node, handling job scheduling and file transfer for the entire cluster.
 If you run jobs on it, you essentially are slowing everyone else down.

 Instead, you can test your jobs by opening up an interactive session on exacloud.
 Essentially, opening up an interactive session guarantees the use of a particular node on exacloud.
 You can run jobs in an interactive session on the command line, which is what we're are going to do.
+It's also useful when you just need compute time for short jobs that don't need to be parallelized.

 1. Open an interactive session using condor_submit.
 It may take a few seconds for the interactive session to open up, so be patient.
 ```